chuanfuyap/chuanfuyap.github.io/about.md

 Formally I am a researcher at a university, but informally I am just someone who enjoys learning new things and solving problems.
 Being a researcher, I am given the opportunity to do both, where I have to study and/or solve a problem, and most of the time in order to do so, I am required to learn new things, either technical methods or the background knowledge necessary.
 I aspire to be someone that can solve (almost) any problem using computer and mathematics.

+My name would be more commonly known as Chuan Fu Yap for my research work as it would follow the convention of First Name (Chuan Fu) and Last Name (Yap).
+For my website I have decided to use what I grew up with, which is my surname first followed by my first name, so I am known as Yap Chuan Fu here.

 Below is my resume summary.

 ## Research Experience